The term ‘bleeding heart’ applies to several species of flowering plant.

 However, the it does not cope well with frost.
 This plant would do best indoors in the colder months, where it will continue to flourish.

 If you’ve planted this flower and want it to reproduce, start by dividing the root.
 The root can be divided in either early autumn or spring.
-The roots are hardy and can tolerate temperatures well below twenty degrees.

 Unlike some plants, the bleeding heart is easy to maintain.
 If you want a beautiful addition to your garden or indoor space, it is a perfect choice.
-Its distinctive colors and floral scent can liven up any garden or living space.

 RELATED: Acacia Flower Meaning, Spiritual Symbolism, Color Meaning & More